 The Indian gin landscape has been blooming the past few years, and we’ve spoken about it here.
-It just got four brand new homegrown members, and here’s all you need to know about these.
+Evolving with every drink, the gin market has seen new brands taking over the bar business.
+Here are 6 homegrown gin brands you need to add to your list.

 This London dry gin is made with tulsi, coriander, lavender, rose, fennel, lemon and orange peels, almond, angelica and orris roots, and of course, juniper berries.
 The experience doesn’t stop at the taste, their design has also been curated with much thought.
 While bottles are an ode to pillars of ancient Indian architecture, creating a play of light and shadow through their angles; the crown is made using Channapatna, an Indian handicraft from the eponymous town in Karnataka, and coloured in the shades of Terai.

 What is Terai?
 It’s ‘the strip of fertile marshland running along the foothills of the Himalayas.
 Watered by springs, these valleys conjure notions of being lush, bountiful and fresh’ as the makers share, and of course, also the inspiration behind the name.
 Moreover, the label constitutes most of the botanicals within itself, making a single bottle an immersive experience.
 Needless to say, this is one launch I’m waiting for.

 An Indian dry gin, this one’s based out of Goa.
 However, the Himalayas play a role here too, with the botanicals being sourced from there.
 A quirky label and a fun bottle, this one will be grabbing eyeballs.
 And the equally interesting name is derived from ‘jijivisha’, a Hindi word alluding to ‘lust for life’.
 The gin’s foundation lays in ‘a desire to spread happiness and positivity in the world’ as the distillers have shared on their Instagram.